Elliot-Chan-120/NOCTURNAL/README.md

 def demo_runmodel():
     RunModel("test_model_1", "benchmark_smile").run_predictions()

+# [NOTE]
+# MutaGen (below) is going to output two csv's of interest: optimized and optima molecules
+# Optima: molecules that failed to improve 'x' amount of times (3 default)
+# Optimized: molecules that improved past the potency unit target_increase (1 default: 10x)

 # 5 takes the most potent compound from file and attempts to optimize it with MutaGen
 # param: ML model (trained and ran a SMILES file)
 def demo_optimizecompound():